-The adage that cats and dogs don’t get along is a long-time myth.
-In reality, dogs and cats can peacefully live together in the same household.
-And if you’re the owner of an adorable Beagle, you may be wondering whether he or she will get along with a cat.
+The stigma that cats and dogs don’t get along is a long-standing myth.
+In reality, dogs and cats can and often do live together in peace.
+But if you’re the owner of an Beagle, you may be wondering if he or she will get along with a cat.

-This guide will help you understand why Beagles are good with cats, and what you can do to improve your Beagles and cat’s relationship.
-It will also explore common concerns that Beagle owners have when introducing a cat to their household.
+This guide will help you understand why Beagles are good with cats, and what you can do to improve the Beagle and cat’s relationship.
+We will also explore common concerns that Beagle owners have when they introduce a cat to their household.

 RECOMMENDED: 30 Bizarre Beagle Mixes

 There are several different reasons why we think Beagles and cats make such excellent companions.
-Though it may take some time, thanks to the Beagle’s stubbornness, they’ll often get along great with some patience.
+And while it may take some time, thanks to the Beagle’s stubbornness, they’ll often get along great with some patience, consistency and training.

-Some of the Beagles’ personality traits make them perfect for cats.
+Some of the Beagles’ personality traits make them perfect for cats – or at least, perfect to train to be with cats.
 We look into the qualities of these dogs and why they’re more likely to view cats as friends, and not prey.

 There’s not a single person in the world that would consider a Beagle to be aggressive or hostile.
-And according to The AKC, Beagles are one of the best dogs to have around cats due to their sweet disposition.
+And according to The American Kennel Club, Beagles are one of the best dogs to have around cats due to their sweet disposition.

 Beagles are extremely friendly and curious dogs, often getting into trouble with their noses.
-However, they are gentle towards other animals and children.
+But at the same time, they’re gentle towards other animals and children.
 A Beagle will very rarely attack another animal, even while “hunting.”

-Many experts suggest avoiding hunting dog breeds with cats.
-And yes, Beagles were bred to be “hunting companions.”
+Many experts suggest avoiding hunting dog breeds with cats because of their prey drive.
+And yes, It’s true that Beagles were bred to be “hunting companions.”
 But in reality, they were just tracking dogs that used their incredible noses to find small game.

 Beagles also help by flushing out wild game.
 They’ll go out into the field, and as soon as they spot the animal, they’ll let out a howl.
 In the hunting world, we call this “beagling.”
 It may just be the most gentle way of hunting.

 As we discussed, Beagles were bred as hunting dogs and would join hunts in packs.
+A group of Beagles scour the grounds in an attempt to find prey.
 As a result, they’ve evolved to be pack animals who crave the company of other dog colleagues.

-Beagles will howl and cry if they feel lonely.
+In fact, Beagles will howl and cry if they feel lonely.
 So, a cat may be a great companion if you’re out of the house a lot!
-Cats aren’t dogs, but with the proper socializing, a strong bond between the two animals can happen.
+Cats aren’t dogs, but with the proper socializing, it’s possible a strong bond between the two animals can happen.